TACC/pvOSPRay/README.md

 make -j4
 </li>
 </ul>

-<h3>Troubleshooting</h3>
-Note that some older version of ICC may run into issues, there is currently a known issue building the plugin with icc 14.0.1 which is being fixed.
-If you run into this error in constants.h, remove the instantiation of "True" and "False", and instead change any calls in other files to "TrueTy()" or "FalseTy".

 <h2>Running</h2>
 Under Tools->"Manage Plugins" select "Load New..." and navigate to the libOSPRayView.so library.
 Select OSPRayView and click load selected.
 Close the plugins window.